Optimizepress 3.0 Review – Is It Better Than Clickfunnels?

 It was new.

 Before Optimizepress you really only had 2 choices for building high converting landing pages:

-- Learn a program like Dreamweaver (with a price tag of about $1,000 at the time and complicated as F*ck to use) and on top of that, you had to learn reasonably advanced CSS aswell.
+- Learn a program like Dreamweaver (with a price tag of about $1,000 at the time and complicated as hell to use) and on top of that, you had to learn reasonably advanced CSS aswell.
 (Trust me, you don’t want to know how difficult and tedious that was).
 All of that just to build a page that looked halfway credible.

 2. Hire a professional designer on a site like Elance (now called upwork.com).
 And that would cost you around $300 – $500 for ONE page that looked presentable and assuming of course, you took the enormous amount of time it undoubtedly took to find a decent designer.

-But then along came Optimizepress.
+Then along came Optimizepress.